pa7x1/ethereum-merge-gas/README.md

 ## Block Production under Proof of Work

-A few days after the merge I especulated in a post in [/r/ethfinance](https://np.reddit.com/r/ethfinance/comments/xh7km4/daily_general_discussion_september_18_2022/ioz8rau/) that a possible reason behind the drop in fees was a subtle change introduced by the merge.
+A few days after the merge I speculated in a post in [/r/ethfinance](https://np.reddit.com/r/ethfinance/comments/xh7km4/daily_general_discussion_september_18_2022/ioz8rau/) that a possible reason behind the drop in fees was a subtle change introduced by the merge.
 Under Proof of Stake every 12 seconds a random validator of the network has the responsiblity of producing a block.
 Every 12 seconds, like a swiss clock.
 But a Proof of Work blockchain doesn't have the luxury of producing blocks so regularly.
 Instead, it relies on solving a